enriquedevs/DE-101-Practices/Practices/session_2_SQL/README.md

 ### Requirements
 - Develop and setup a docker container of a Relational Database by using the provided [CSV](clinic.csv) file's data
-- Normalize on Third Normal Form (3NF) the Database
-- Execute requested queries from the database

 # Let's do it!